 Work on the upgrades to the southbound to westbound on-ramp to the TCH has begun with the construction of a new retaining wall to support the widened pavement and re-aligning the pathway to accommodate the improved entrance ramp design.
 The pathway will be closed with a detour in-place until this construction is completed in August.

-Full project completion is targeting Fall 2017.
+Full project completion is expected this fall.

 For information on The City of Calgary Bowfort Road construction project, please call 311 from within the City or 403.268.CITY.

 Improvements proposed for the Trans Canada Highway and Sarcee Trail Interchange will facilitate access to Trinity Hills development and improve the functionality of the existing interchange.

 Trinity Development Group is working with the City of Calgary to fund and construct improvements to the interchange at Sarcee Trail and TransCanada Highway.

 A key goal of the project improvements is to improve flow through of traffic in the area, and ensure that the Trinity Hills project does not impact traffic volumes and commute times for commuters living in surrounding areas.
 The changes will also provide access to the Trinity Hills development.

 These interchange improvements will also eliminate conflict points, increasing safety for all drivers.

 The improvements to the TransCanada Highway/Sarcee Trail interchange are strategically designed to separate the higher volume ‘regional’ traffic movements from the ‘local traffic’ requiring access to the new development and adjacent communities.
 This design will allow those using the interchange to drive directly through without being impeded or impacted by the local community traffic.